 Los Angeles Performance Practice is a producing organization and artists’ network dedicated to supporting Los Angeles’ unique contemporary performance community.
 Founded by Miranda Wright in 2010, it is comprised of independent artists who create groundbreaking theatrical experiences through innovative approaches to collaboration, technology, and social engagement.
 By contributing to a shared knowledge, resources, and conversational critique; artists within this network will transform the cultural landscape of Los Angeles and beyond.
 Networked artists include Cloud Eye Control, Janie Geiser, Lars Jan, Miwa Matreyek, Zoe Aja Moore, Pablo N. Molina, Shannon Scrofano, Susan Simpson, and Chi-wang Yang.

-LAPP is the producer of Early Morning Opera’s ABACUS, and is working in partnership with the CalArts Center for New Performance on The Institute of Memory (TIMe).
+LAPP is the producer of Early Morning Opera’s ABACUS, The Institute of Memory (TIMe) (in partnership with the CalArts Center for New Performance), and The White Album.

 Thirst is a communication design practice based in Chicago.
 We work with the design, cultural, and civic communities.